Charles André

-Charles André (1841 – 1928) was a French architect, son of François André and among the first in a long line of French architects in the André family.
-He specialized in Haussmannian architecture, a style which became extremely prominent throughout France in the 19th Century.
+Charles André (1841–1928) was a French architect, son of François André and among the first in a long line of French architects in the André family.
+He specialized in Haussmannian architecture, a style which became extremely prominent throughout France in the 19th century.
 Beginning in 1901, he was a member of the École de Nancy.

-Along with his son, Émile André, and Eugène Vallin, he was the architect of the Vaxelaire & Compagnie department store in Nancy, built between 1899 and 1901.
+Along with his son, Émile André, and Eugène Vallin, he was the architect of the Vaxelaire & Compagnie department store in Nancy, built in 1899-1901.

+Biography

+Son of entrepreneur François André (1811-1904) and father of architect Émile André, Charles André was a departmental architect.
+He organized the decorative art exhibition held in Nancy in June 1894, which marked the beginnings of the École de Nancy.

+Charles André, along with his sons Émile and Eugène Vallin, designed the Vaxelaire stores in Nancy, built between 1899 and 1901 at the corner of rue Saint-Jean and rue Raugraff.
+The building was listed as a Monument historique on February 25, 1994.